maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 In the previous blog about the program execution environment, we introduced the concept of stack unwinding with frame pointers as one of the techniques leveraged for profiling a program.

-In this blog, we'll see practically how we can build a simple profiler that samples stack traces to calculate statistics of the program's subroutines.
+In this blog, we'll see practically how we can build a simple sampling-based continuous profiler.

-In order to limit the overhead, we can use the Linux kernel instrumentation, and thanks to eBPF we're able to dynamically load and attach the profiler program to specific kernel entry points, without the need to build and load modules.
-Moreover, we don't need traced programs to be instrumented.
+Because we don't require the application to be instrumented, we can use the Linux kernel instrumentation, and thanks to eBPF we're able to dynamically load and attach the profiler program to specific kernel entry points, limiting the overhead by exchanging data with userspace through eBPF maps.

 To summarize the main actors and responsibilities:
 - in kernel space: an eBPF sampler program samples with fixed frequency stack traces for a specific process;